Kidswatter/Kidsybot/Commands-list.md

 # RhinoBot's commands

 ### `!summon`
 Calls the bot to your voice channel.

-Note: The bot cannot move voice channels yet.
+**Note**: The bot cannot move voice channels yet.
 You will have to either drag the bot to a different channel in discord, or restart the bot and summon it to a different channel.

 ### `!id`
 This will give you your id.